Top 10 AI Tools for Finance Professionals

 Pros:

-• AI assistance for email triage and task creation
+- AI assistance for email triage and task creation

-• Workflow automation to improve team productivity
+- Workflow automation to improve team productivity

-• Integrated timelines for all client communications
+- Integrated timelines for all client communications

 Cons:

-• Best suited for teams of 5+
+- Best suited for teams of more than five

-• May be overkill for solo practitioners
+- May be overkill for solo practitioners

-Pricing: Plans start at $59 per user per month; custom pricing available for larger teams
+Pricing: Offers Team plan for $59 per user per month (paid annually), Business plan for $89 per user per month, and custom pricing available for larger teams

-How freelancers help implement AI finance tools
+How freelancers help implement AI in finance tools

 Whether you're exploring automation, building real-time dashboards, or customizing reporting workflows, freelancers can help you unlock the full value of AI finance tools.
 Businesses frequently bring in independent professionals to:

-• Integrate tools into existing systems.
+- Integrate tools into existing systems.
 Freelance developers and finance tech specialists can connect AI tools with ERPs, CRMs, or spreadsheets for seamless workflows.

-• Build custom reports and dashboards.
+- Build custom reports and dashboards.
 Data analysts and FP&A consultants can create tailored insights that align with your KPIs and decision-making needs.

-• Train models and clean data.
+- Train models and clean data.
 AI engineers and data scientists can help clean large datasets, fine-tune algorithms, and improve forecasting accuracy.

-• Advise on tool selection and compliance.
+- Advise on tool selection and compliance.
 Financial consultants and AI strategists can recommend the right mix of tools based on your business goals and regulatory requirements.

 Embrace AI with the help of Upwork

 AI is upending workflows in countless industries, and the finance sector is no different.
-New AI technologies allow professionals and organizations to make the most of their data through analysis, and to automate many tasks that people may struggle with.
-These tools act as an aid to their human counterparts, allowing people to make better informed decisions.
+New AI technologies allow professionals and organizations to make the most of their data through analysis and to automate many tasks that people may struggle with.
+These tools act as an aid to their human counterparts, allowing people to make better-informed decisions.

-If you’re a business owner or manager who wants to start gaining the advantages of AI systems in your organization, you can find AI experts who use Upwork, the world’s human and AI-powered work marketplace, to connect with clients.
+If you're a business owner or manager who wants to start gaining the advantages of AI systems in your organization, you can find AI engineers who use Upwork, the world's human and AI-powered work marketplace, to connect with clients.

 Upwork is not affiliated with and does not sponsor or endorse any of the tools or services discussed in this article.
 These tools and services are provided only as potential options, and each reader and company should take the time needed to adequately analyze and determine the tools or services that would best fit their specific needs and situation.